Logo Types Explained

 Abstract Logo Mark

 Abstract logo marks are geometric shapes that create a unique brand identity.
 They don't represent the industry you are working in like the Nike Swoosh.
 They’re perfect for conveying what your company values without showing it directly.
-Think of all the logos of coffee shops having coffee beans.
+Think of all the logos of coffee shops with coffee beans.
 This type of logo can set you apart with an original design.

 Combination Mark